Polymer Clay Trinket Dishes, Forms, and Rims

 Texturing too early can stretch the slab, blur joined color bands, or make it harder to smooth the wall into the bowl form cleanly.
 Once the dish is in place, texture can help reinforce a handmade matte look without fighting the structure.

-Many textured catchalls read cleaner matte, buffed, or only lightly sealed for decorative use.
+Many textured catchalls look cleaner matte, buffed, or only lightly sealed for decorative use.
 Heavy gloss can flatten the texture story and make the surface feel more artificial.

 If the dish is smooth and polished, more shine may work.
 If the image pair shows grit, brushing, or rough handmade texture, keep the finish restrained and test it on a baked sample first.
-Do not treat glaze or sealer as making the dish food-safe or waterproof.
+Extra shine does not make a decorative clay dish food-safe, washable, or better for water exposure.